 We completely underestimated our appetites, and consequently how unbelievably delicious the food was.
 The intention was to only order a few appetizers, but that idea wen out the window the minute the food started arriving at out table.
 Nacho chips with two salsas, fried chicarrones with thinly sliced radishes, queso oaxaca, and spicy hot sauce.

 Spicy, crunchy, (humongous) chicken wings, with mole spices, sesame seeds, topped with crema.

 And the star of the show…this tostada with octopus, potatoes, and green olives on a bed of creamed masa!
 I opted for this as my “main” and was absolutely blown away!!

-Our “last supper” at this French-Moroccan restaurant was the perfect bon voyage meal.
+Our last dinner was at Barbes in Murray Hill.
+This French-Moroccan restaurant was the perfect bon voyage meal.
 Here I am showing of my kefta meatbealls tagine with a side of couscous.

-And last but not least, a “light” brunch at this tiny, quaint, French-inspired restaurant.
-We made it just in time to order brunch, however, we should have waited the extra minute and ordered lunch instead…the menu looked amazing!
+Penelope, also in Murray Hill is a tiny, quaint, French-inspired restaurant.
+We made it just in time to order brunch.
+The entire menu looked amazing!